Brendan Ranford

-Brendan Ranford (born May 3, 1992) is a Canadian professional ice hockey forward.
-He is currently playing under contract with Löwen Frankfurt in the Deutsche Eishockey Liga (DEL).
+Brendan Ranford (born May 3, 1992) is a German-born Canadian professional ice hockey forward for Vlci Žilina in the Slovak Extraliga (Slovak).

 He was selected 209th overall in the 2010 NHL Entry Draft by the Philadelphia Flyers.
 He is the nephew of former National Hockey League goaltender Bill Ranford.

 Playing career

 Junior

 As a youth, Ranford played in the 2004 and 2005 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from North Vancouver.

 Ranford first played junior hockey in his native Edmonton with the Edmonton Canadians in the Alberta Midget Hockey League before he was drafted 15th overall in the 2007 WHL draft by the Kamloops Blazers.
 Ranford played major junior hockey for parts of six seasons in the Western Hockey League (WHL) with the Kamloops Blazers (2007–08 to 2012–13), registering 137 goals and 220 assists for 357 points, while earning 298 penalty minutes, in 348 WHL regular-season games.
 He was recognized for his outstanding play when he was named to the 2010–11 Second All-Star Team.
 Ranford spent the entirety of his major junior career with the Blazers over six seasons, culminating in being selected by the Philadelphia Flyers in the 2010 NHL Entry Draft.